 I don’t live close to your 4 offices in Salisbury, Fordingbridge, Amesbury or Andover.
 Can you still act as my solicitor?

 Absolutely.
 Although we like to meet our clients where possible so we can get to know them, we regularly represent clients throughout England and Wales, and if they are living or working overseas.

-For our non-local clients, we keep in touch using phone, email and Skype video or FaceTime – and especially in some of the more specialist areas of law we offer, we actually represent hundreds of non-local clients every year – so we are more than happy to act on your behalf wherever you are based.
+For our non-local clients, we keep in touch using phone, email and Zoom video or FaceTime – and especially in some of the more specialist areas of law we offer, we actually represent hundreds of non-local clients every year – so we are more than happy to act on your behalf wherever you are based.